scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[9:1]** He saith also again concerning our ears how he hath circumcised our heart.
 The Lord saith in the prophet, They have hearkened unto me with the hearing of their ears; and again, he saith, They that are afar off shall hear with their ears; they shall know what I have done; and be ye circumcised, saith the Lord, in your heart;

-**[9:2]** and again, Hear, O Israel, for thus saith the Lord thy God; and again the Spirit of the Lord prophesied, Who is he that wisheth to live for ever? let him hearken unto the voice of my Son.
+**[9:2]** and again, Hear, O Israel, for thus saith the Lord thy God; and again the spirit of the Lord prophesied, Who is he that wisheth to live for ever? let him hearken unto the voice of my Son.

 **[9:3]** And again he saith, Hear, O heaven, and give ear, O earth, for the Lord hath spoken these things for a testimony.
 And again he saith, Hearken unto the voice of the Lord, ye rulers of this people.
 And again he saith, Hearken ye children unto the voice of one crying in the wilderness.